Home > Companies > Synthesia

 Product

-Synthesia is an AI-powered video generation platform that lets users create videos of realistic digital humans speaking any script without filming, cameras, or actors.
-Users simply log into the web-based Synthesia STUDIO, type or paste their text script, and select an AI avatar to deliver it.
+Synthesia is a browser-based AI video platform that converts text scripts into videos of realistic digital humans speaking in 140+ languages without filming, cameras, or actors.
+Users log into Synthesia STUDIO, type or paste a script, select an AI avatar from a library of 230+ pre-recorded options or create a custom avatar using smartphone video, and click generate to receive a finished video in minutes.

 Business Model

-Monetization occurs primarily through tiered subscription fees based on usage limits and features.
-The typical structure includes a Starter plan ($30/month) with approximately 10 minutes of video generation monthly, a mid-tier Creator plan ($80-90/month) with increased limits and priority support, and custom-priced Enterprise plans with high or unlimited usage, enhanced security features, and API access.
+The pricing structure includes a Starter plan at $30/month with approximately 10 minutes of video generation, a Creator plan at $80-90/month with increased limits and priority support, and custom-priced Enterprise plans with high or unlimited usage, enhanced security features, API access, and white-glove onboarding.

 Competition